nextcloud/documentation/admin_manual/configuration/configuration_users.rst

 have shared.
 If you need to preserve the user's files and shares, you must first download them from your ownCloud Files page, which compresses them into a zip file, or use a sync client to copy them to your local computer.
-See the "File Sharing" section to learn how to create persistent file shares that survive user deletions.
+See the "File Sharing" section of the Admin Manual to learn how to create persistent file shares that survive user deletions.